boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 #### Hierarchical filter

-Through this option, you can enable or disable the hierarchical `Top N` filtering.
+Through this option, you can enable or disable hierarchical `Top N` filtering.
 While applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of added dimension columns.

 When the hierarchical filter option is enabled, the `Top N` filter will be applied for each individual column separately based on the number set for each column.